C. Gregory Thompson, Fiction & Nonfiction

 A Pushcart Prize nominee, C. Gregory Thompson writes short stories, plays, screenplays, novels and memoir.

-His work has appeared, or is forthcoming, in The Maine Review, Writers Resist: The Anthology 2018, Storgy Magazine, Writers Resist, Five:2:One, Cowboy Jamboree, Full Grown People, The Offbeat, Printers Row Journal and Reunion: The Dallas Review, and two anthologies: Made in L.A., Vol. 2, and Writers Resist: The Anthology 2018.
+His work has appeared, or is forthcoming, in The Maine Review, Storgy Magazine, Writers Resist, Five:2:One, Cowboy Jamboree, Full Grown People, The Offbeat, Printers Row Journal and Reunion: The Dallas Review, and in two anthologies: Made in L.A., Vol. 2, and Writers Resist: The Anthology 2018.

 Four of his short stories were included in the 2017 New Short Fiction Series.
 He was named a finalist in the Tennessee Williams/New Orleans Literary Festival’s 2015 Fiction Contest.
 His short play "Cherry" won two playwriting awards.